pouriap/TinyRF/README.md

 A small Arduino library for generic 315MHz / 433MHz RF modules.

-The transmitter code is small in size making it suitable for microcontrollers with limited FLASH space.
-Namely the ATtiny13, but Arduino and other AVR MCUs are also supported.
+The transmitter code is small in size making it suitable for microcontrollers with limited memory.
+Namely the ATtiny13, or other ATtiny chips.
+But Arduino and other AVR MCUs are also supported.

 ![433MHz / 315MHz cheap ebay RF modules](https://repository-images.githubusercontent.com/293609741/4b910480-f297-11ea-96e6-fd41628b4086)